Another Special Life in Christ:

 Many nondenominational Christian churches that take a fundamentalist approach to the Bible, as well as conservative mainline Protestant churches, also preach that gays and lesbians are welcome to worship but that same-sex unions are incompatible with Christian teaching.

 Game’s program in Spartanburg, however, takes such beliefs a step further.
-He says gays and lesbians can begin to live effective lives as heterosexuals through Christian study; he and others in the Exodus program, however, maintain that change in orientation is possible through belief in God.
+He says gays and lesbians can begin to live effective lives as heterosexuals through Christian study.
+McKrae and others in the Exodus program had more broadly maintained that change in orientation is possible through belief in God.

 “There are many, many men and women who don’t want to be gay or lesbian,” he said.
 “We operate from the idea that sexuality is something you can control.”